Hello, my name is JP.

 Second, tweets like the one above that damage the community and gate-keep what it means to develop software on the web.

 The other thing that annoys me about the post is the addition of React Hooks to the list.
-React is a requirement to be considered a web developer now?
+Is React a requirement to be considered a web developer now?
 I love React.
 I love hooks.
 This is a React site.
-With that said, adding React Hooks is the stupidest addition to an already stupid list.
+With that said, adding React Hooks is...weird.
 There are an endless amount of options to build a web site - React is one of many.

 So with that in context, I have to wonder, how does that tweet make a newer programmer feel?
 While web development Twitter will tell you programming is easy (and you should learn it to make that $$$) it's in fact not easy at all.
 It takes hard work and patience.
 It takes humbling your ego by reading others code and asking for help.
 It takes being vulnerable in allowing people to evaluate your work and give you blunt feedback.
 It takes grit to not just simply copy/paste a snippet from StackOverflow, but to understand the snippet and how to implement it in the DRY-est way possible.

-It's because of that truth - that becoming a good web developer isn't easy - tweets like the one above can be damaging to the confidence of newer developers.
-There's so much to learn about, so many concepts to grasp, I feel it's counterproductive and comes off as a douchey humblebrag more than anything.
+Becoming a good web developer isn't easy - and I believe tweets like the one above can be damaging to the confidence of newer developers.
+There's so much to learn, so many concepts to grasp, making tweets like the one above counterproductive.

-I never had a chance of making to the NBA, but if you tell me I can't call myself a basketball player you can kindly go fuck yourself.
+I'll end on an analogy: I never had the athleticism or skill to play basketball in the NBA, but if you tell me I can't call myself a basketball player you can kindly go fuck yourself.